eliteguardtraining/egtCollection-kp/docs/promos_vs_funnels.md

 ### Notes on Promos:

 * Pages that have open/close times should have a de-activated add-to-cart button when time is outside of our preset range.
-* Main sale page should have the correct abandon list id relevant to the promo and this should be tested to be functioning before (Isaac please add notes on needing a database setup etc for this)